 Tomomi Nishimoto is the current Artistic Director/Principal Conductor of the IlluminArt Philharmonic Orchestra.
 She concurrently serves as the Music Partner with the Japan Philharmonic Orchestra, Music Director and the Principal Conductor of the Royal Chamber Orchestra, and the Visiting Professor at Osaka College of Music (Nishimoto’s Alma Mater) as of 2014.
 She also serves as the very first honorary ambassador of the city of Hirado in Nagasaki Prefecture and as the Osaka International Cultural Ambassador for the city of Osaka.

 After graduating from the Osaka College of Music with a Bachelor of Music in Composition, she went abroad to study Opera and Symphony Conducting at the Saint Petersburg State Conservatory in Russia.
 She later becomes the first foreigner to serve as the Principal Guest Conductor for both the State Symphony Orchestra of Russia (Svetlanov Symphony Orchestra) and the St. Petersburg Mussorgsky State Academic Opera and Ballet Theatre.
-While she continues to expand her European activities through successful performances with ensembles that include: British Royal Philharmonic Orchestra, Bruckner Orchestra Linz, Monte Carlo Philharmonic Orchestra, Hungarian State Opera House, the Prague State Opera, and the Odessa National Academic Theater of Opera and Ballet.
+She continued to expand her European activities through successful performances with ensembles that include: British Royal Philharmonic Orchestra, Bruckner Orchestra Linz, Monte Carlo Philharmonic Orchestra, Hungarian State Opera House, the Prague State Opera, and the Odessa National Academic Theater of Opera and Ballet.
 Nishimoto is making her presence known in the United States as well.
 She made her American debut by conducting the American Symphony Orchestra at the Carnegie Hall.
 From 2011 on, she is regularly invited to the Westchester Philharmonic Orchestra in the United States.
-Her activities in Asia include performances in Hong Kong, South Korea, and Taiwan, along with major orchestras within Japan.
+In Asia, she has performed in Hong Kong, South Korea, and Taiwan, along with major orchestras within Japan.
 By 2014, her activities have expanded to South America as well.

 Nishimoto has also been invited to perform at numerous music festivals, including Split Summer Festival, Dubrovnik Summer Festival, Prague Proms, and Vilnius Music Festival.